 - A student must complete the minimum University Core Curriculum program.
 Specific requirements for the University Core Curriculum component of each degree program are noted in the sections of the bulletin describing each of the academic programs.

-- Incomplete grades should be removed at least six weeks before the end of the term of graduation, if the courses are to be counted toward graduation requirements.
+- Incomplete grades should be resolved at least six weeks before the end of the term of graduation.

 - Course requirements for graduation in the student's degree program(s) may be those in effect at the time of matriculation into the program or at graduation, but not a combination of both.